Automattic/xgettext-js/README.md

 ## Usage

 An instance of xgettext-js exposes a `getMatches` method which, when passed a JavaScript source string, will return an array of translatable strings.
-Each item in the array is an object which includes a `string` property and any optionally included translator comments as the `comments` property.
+Each item in the array is an object which includes a `string` property, the `line` of the matched string, and any optionally included translator comments as the `comments` property.
 By default, xgettext-js will search for any occurrence of a `_` function within your JavaScript code and assume that a translatable string exists as the first parameter.
 Translator comments can exist on the same or previous code line, formatted as `translators: [insert comment here]` by default.

 Below is an example of this simple use case in a Node.js application: